18F/Railroad_Retirement_Board_RRB_ACQ/RFI_Draft RFQ.md

 ##### 3.1.2.6 Public Interface Improvements

-Users will see an updated user interface on the RRB portal that is more user friendly and accessible in accordance with the guidelines set forth in OMB 23-22 and USWDS.
+Users will see an updated user interface on the RRB portal that is more user friendly and accessible in accordance with the guidelines set forth in OMB 23-22 and U.S. Web Design System (USWDS).
 This new UI/UX will enhance our existing screens, forms, and portals.

 ### 3.2 Quality Assurance Surveillance Plan (QASP)